kaaneneskpc/GeminiAIChatbot/README.md

 </br>

 - ### Locate the local.properties file in the project.
-Insert the gemini_api_key variable with the API key you created as follows and run the application.
+Insert the apiKey variable with the API key you created as follows and run the application.
 </br>

 <p align="center" width="100%">